 - Restricted range of motion

 How is lymphedema treated?

 With chronic swelling, there are many risks, including circulation issues, the risk of infection, and potential for future injury.
 It is very important to receive treatment for lymphedema and to follow up with your doctor and physical therapist on a routine basis.

 At REHABILITY, we will design a personalized treatment plan to treat your lymphedema.
 This plan will be dependent upon your physical evaluation, health history, and the severity of your symptoms.
 For lymphatic treatment plans, the focus will be put strongly on manual therapy and light exercises.

 A special type of manual therapy referred to as “manual lymph drainage” is commonly used for patients with lymphedema.
 It encourages the flow of lymph fluid in your upper and lower extremities, and additional massages may be used to increase circulation and provide relief.

 Exercising the affected limb(s) also encourages lymph fluid drainage.
 Your exercise plan will be designed by one of our Freehold physical therapists and will involve gentle contractions of the muscles to regain function and improve your range of motion.

 Additional treatments, such as wrapping, compression, or complete decongestive therapy may also be added to your treatment plan as our physical therapist deems fit.
-Contact our Freehold physical therapy office today if you are dealing with lymphedema and need some relief.
+Contact Us Today at Freehold, NJ Center if you are dealing with lymphedema and need some relief.
 REHABILITY will help reduce your lymphedema symptoms and improve your daily life.
 Your pain-free movement starts here!